 What is Hua Hin known for?

 Located in southern Thailand, along the Gulf of Thailand, Hua Hin began as a quiet fishing village but grew tremendously over the past few decades to become a top tourist hot spot.
-One of the main reasons why it became so popular was it was the summer palace of the Thai Royal Family and elites since 1920.
+One of the main reasons it became so popular was the summer palace of the Thai Royal Family and elites since 1920.

 As you can see from my pictures and videos, there are innumerable instagrammable places in Hua Hin.
 Still, Hua Hin is best known for its unique culture, sandy beaches, high-end resorts, health and wellness retreats, the royal residence of the Thai Monarchy, Hua Hin Railway Station, and night markets.

 My trip to Hua Hin

 I visited Hua Hin in the shoulder season (June-September) when the coastal town experiences light to heavy rainfall.
 Still, I had a great time as it wasn’t too crowded, the hotel gave great deals, and it didn’t rain throughout the day.
 I had gone to Hua Hin after a hectic ten days trip to Phuket and Bangkok.
 So, I took it easy and opted for a four days health and wellness retreat experience instead of running from one tourist attraction to another in search of the perfect instagrammable photos.
 I did a bit of sightseeing in Hua Hin to appreciate its coastal beauty and understand its culture.
 Here are some of the Tourist attractions in Hua Hin.

 While I visited Hua Hin with my friends, the city doesn’t disappoint you whether you visit as a couple or a family.
 If you are wondering what to do in Hua Hin with family, take a pick from any of these Hua Hin attractions: